DMSaunders/event-fraud-case-study-public/report.md

 ## Problem Statement

-Our goal is to return a predicted probability that a given event posted on our website is fraudulent.
-Our primary motivation is to the prevention of false negatives: when an event is actually fraudulent yet we predict that it is not.
-In this case our company must refund our customers for the fraudulent tickets.
+Our goal is to create a live dashboard with the predicted probability of fraud for every event the moment they are created on our client's events website.
+Our primary motivation is the prevention of false negatives: when an event is actually fraudulent yet we predict that it is not, since the company must refund their customers for the fraudulent tickets.
 It would be much better to catch these fraudulent events first and investigate them.

+## Process Flow
+We tackled this We started with a brainstorm on accuracy metrics, preprocessing

 ## Accuracy Metrics
 We evaluated our models with a Roc_Auc score and a recall score because it shows how many fraudulent events we catch out of all the fraudulent events.
 A profit analysis would determine the optimum threshold for predicting fraud.
 We avoided accuracy since it is less applicable to imbalanced datasets like ours, where around 10% of the labels are fraud, and the rest non-fraud.